 The importation of new vehicles through the port, which increased by 17.4 per cent compared to 2018, with a movement of 64,332 units, also needs to be mentioned.

 Passenger traffic between the ports of Malaga and Melilla has registered an increase of 21% compared to 2017.
 Passenger vehicles, i.e. vehicles accompanying such passengers on their journeys, increased by 40%.

 It is also important to mention the creation of a direct connection with Tangier, which was operational during the summer for passengers, and throughout the year for goods.

 If we are talking about the number of cruise passengers, a total of 506,277 people arrived at port during 2018 on board 296 ships, which is similar figures to those achieved during the previous year.

-Malaga-Costa del Sol airport recorded a total of 18,628,876 passengers in 2017, (11,7% more visitors than the precedent year), 137,092 flight operations (10,8% more than in the precedent year) and 2,866 tonnes of goods cargo.
-The aerodrome, thus, has again broken its own record in terms of number of passengers.
+Malaga-Costa del Sol airport recorded a total of 19,021,704 passengers, 141,313 flight operations and 2,768 tonnes of goods in 2018.
+In this way, the aerodrome again sets its own record in the number of passengers.

-In addition, in 2017 the preparation of the Functional Plan of the Logistic Area of Andujar was approved, which determines that it is a centre of regional interest that will allow intermodality between the highway, the railroad and the maritime connections.
+Andalusia currently has four intermodal logistics areas in fully working and in the process of expansion: Córdoba, Bahía de Algeciras, Malaga and Seville.
+In development are those of Almería, Antequera, Granada, Jaen and Bahía de Cádiz, while those of Huelva and Motril, in Granada, are still subject to localization studies.
+In addition, in 2017 the development of the Functional Plan of the Andujar Logistics Area is approved, which determines that it is a center of regional interest that will allow intermodality between the road, the railway and the maritime connections.

 Malaga Logistics Area